-Once developed, results from the NAP will be used to inform policy reform at the ministerial level and through action at the school level.
-This would entail providing technical assistance and training at these two levels in data analysis, report writing, evidence-based decision making, as the case may be.
+Results from the NAP are used to inform policy reform at the ministerial level and through action at the school level.
+This entails providing technical assistance and training at these two levels in data analysis, report writing, evidence-based decision making, as the case may be.